paulalopez10/Deep-Diffusion-Unsupervised-Classification-3D-Mesh/README.md

 ### Toy dataset and first training

 The dataset used for the publication which consists in various 3D meshes of normal and malformed cochleas cannot be made public.

-If you want to run this code and play with it you can use the dataset used in [_DeepDiffusion: Unsupervised Learning of Retrieval-Adapted Representations via Diffusion-Based Ranking on Latent Feature Manifold_](https://ieeexplore.ieee.org/document/9934898) that can be downloaded [_here_](http://3dvision.princeton.edu/projects/2014/3DShapeNets/ModelNet10.zip):
+If you want to run this code and play with the dataset used in [_DeepDiffusion: Unsupervised Learning of Retrieval-Adapted Representations via Diffusion-Based Ranking on Latent Feature Manifold_](https://ieeexplore.ieee.org/document/9934898).
+The dataset can be downloaded [_here_](http://3dvision.princeton.edu/projects/2014/3DShapeNets/ModelNet10.zip):

 You should move all the meshes to a data folder and you can generate the dataset using the following commands from the data folder: